seddiksbnk-max/march-mania-2026-6rd-place-solution/README.md

 This repository contains my solution for the **March Machine Learning Mania 2026** Kaggle competition.

-The objective is to predict the probability that one NCAA team beats another, evaluated using **Brier Score** (mean squared error of probabilities).
+The objective is to predict the probability that one NCAA team beats another, evaluated using **Brier Score**  .

 My approach relies on a **simple but highly effective ensemble** of three independent modeling pipelines.